jdunkerley/jdunkerley/advent-of-code-2020-week-4.md

 This puzzle was basically a simplified version of Top Trumps.
 My two children would have been pleased.
 Part 1 was just an iteration and could be solved with an iterative macro - however the solution I present was built to allow me to solve part 2 (albeit very slowly!!!).

 My input had a range of 1 to 50.
-I chose to encode these as characters so they would be 1 character each.
-To make debugging easier I chose it so that 1 mapped to character 1, 2 to 2, 3 to 3 up to 9 and then following with the next ASCII character (e.g. 10 to :).
+I chose to encode these as ASCII characters so they would be 1 character each regardless of value.
+To make debugging easier, I chose it so that 1 mapped to character 1, 2 to 2, 3 to 3 up to 9 and then following with the next ASCII character (e.g. 10 to :).
 A formula of `CharFromInt(48+ToNumber([Field1]))` does this.
-I then joined the characters for each player into a string separated by a string.
+I then joined the characters for each player into a string separated by a space.
 The example ends up as `92631 5847:`.
 Then using a generate rows tool, I can iterate comparing the first letter of each word and moving round until only one word remains.

 ```
 iif(CharToInt(GetWord(C,0))>CharToInt(GetWord(C,1)), // Player 1 wins